ssxsidhu/ssxsidhu.github.io/README.md

 ## Prerequisites

 You'll need a résumé that is Markdown-formatted before you can proceed with the guidelines below.
-We suggest starting with a [more resources section](#more-resources) if you are new to Markdown.
+If you are new to Markdown, we suggest starting with a Markdown tutorial, a link for which can be found in [more resources section](#more-resources).

 ## Instructions